When you think 'website', think 'ladder'. Here's why...

 The other thing I do is write the actual copy that then turns each space into something that is easy to understand.
 And covers the right keywords.
 And contains clear CTAs.

 Ultimately, if done right, all of these segments add up to something greater than the sum of their parts.
-But if your budget's tight and you're up for a challenge, you don't have to use a copywriter – just give it a go yourself.
+But if your budget's tight and you're up for a challenge, you don't have to use a freelance copywriter – just give it a go yourself.

-So yeah: think 'ladder', not 'website'.
+So, yeah: think 'ladder', not 'website'.
 Try it.